express-validator/express-validator/README.md

 ```
 ## Validation by Schema

 Alternatively you can define all your validations at once using a simple schema.
-This also enables per-validator error messages.
 Schema validation will be used if you pass an object to any of the validator methods.

+You may pass per-validator error messages with the `errorMessage` key.
+Validator options may be passed via `options` key as an array when various values are needed,
+or as a single non-null value otherwise.

 ```javascript
 req.checkBody({